subframe7536/vscode-custom-ui-style/README.md

   </p>
 </p>

-Custom UI Style is a VSCode extension that modify CSS and JS code in editor and webview, unify global font family, setup background image and Electron BrowserWindow options, add your custom CSS or JS code, or patching file in other VSCode extensions
+Custom UI Style is a VSCode extension that allows you to customize the editor's appearance and behavior by injecting custom CSS and JavaScript.
+You can unify the global font family, set a background image, modify Electron `BrowserWindow` options, add your own custom styles and scripts, and even patch files in other VSCode extensions.

 - Works with VSCode 1.103!
 (Tested on Windows and MacOS)